-\textbf{Online Matching of Reusable Resources:} We start with a fundamental model where we match reusable resources to sequentially arriving demand.
+\textbf{Online Bipartite Matching of Reusable Resources (OBMR):} We start by describing a fundamental model where reusable resources need to be matched to sequentially arriving demand.
 Consider a bipartite graph $G=(I,T,E)$, one side of which is a set of resources $i\in I$ with inventory/capacity $\{c_i\}_{i\in I}$.
 Vertices $t\in T$ arrive sequentially at times $\{a(t)\}_{t\in T}$.
-When vertex $t$ arrives, we see the edges incident on $t$ and must make an irrevocable decision to match $t$ to at most one resource with available capacity, without any knowledge about future arrivals (could be set by an adversary).
+When vertex $t$ arrives, we see the edges incident on $t$ and must make an irrevocable decision to match $t$ to at most one resource with available capacity, without any knowledge about future arrivals (that could be set by an adversary).
 If we match $t$ to resource $i$, one unit of the resource is used by arrival $t$ for a random duration $d_{it}$ drawn independently from distribution $F_i$.
 At time $a(t)+d_{it}$, this unit comes back to the system and is immediately available for a re-match.
 While distributions $F_i$ are known a priori, the exact duration of any use is revealed to us only upon return.
 A match between $t$ and $i$ earns reward $r_i$ (later, we allow rewards to be an arbitrary function of the random usage duration).
 With the goal of maximizing the expected total reward, we seek online algorithms that \emph{compete} well against an optimal \emph{clairvoyant} benchmark on every arrival sequence.
-The clairvoyant knows the entire arrival sequence in advance and it matches arrivals in order, observing the realizations of usage durations only when resources return\footnote{In Appendix \ref{appx:stronger}, we show that the stronger offline benchmark which also knows realizations of usage durations in advance does not admit a non-trivial competitive ratio guarantee.
+The clairvoyant knows the entire arrival sequence in advance and it matches arrivals in order, observing the realizations of usage durations only when resources return\footnote{In Appendix \ref{appx:stronger}, we show that the stronger offline benchmark which also knows realizations of usage durations in advance does not allow a non-trivial competitive ratio guarantee for any online algorithm.
 We also show that clairvoyant is equivalent to a natural offline LP benchmark in the settings of interest here.} (same as an online algorithm).